 Pentax SMC 100mm ƒ4 Macro

-This lens is one of the original film era lenses I absolutely love, and also one of the best K Mount macro lenses available.
+This one of my film era lenses I absolutely love, and also one of the best K Mount macro lenses available.

-I pair this manual lens with a set of tubes to give very shallow focus macro shots with almost no extra weight or space in my bag.
+I pair this with a set of tubes to give very shallow focus macro shots with almost no extra weight or space in my bag.

 Sirui W-2204 Tripod with K-20x Ball Head

-This model has waterproof legs to save salt and sand from stiffening the leg extensions which killed my previous tripod after a decade of heavy use.
+Waterproof legs help save salt and sand from stiffening the legs which killed my previous tripod.

-The stronger and smaller K-20x ball head has also made pano images easier with degree markings and dual water levels, win win!
+The stronger and smaller K-20x ball head has also made pano images easier with degree markings and dual spirit levels, win win!